A highly sought after accredited virtual course delivered by world-renowned experts at Moorfields Eye Hospital and UCL Institute of Ophthalmology.

 Anne is a senior Clinical Scientist in the Electrophysiology Department at Moorfields Eye Hospital, London.
 She is the Education Lead for Healthcare Science (HCS) and the rotation supervisor for the Scientist Training Programme (STP) at the trust.
 She is an Honorary Lecturer at the UCL Institute of Ophthalmology, London and the Deputy Education Officer for the British Society for Electrophysiology of Vision (BriSCEV).

-Ruth is a Consultant Clinical Scientist in paediatric physiological measurement at the Royal Hospital for Children in Glasgow, UK.
-She runs the paediatric visual electrophysiology service and also works across audiology, neurology, respiratory, ENT and neonatal services.
-She is a Board member of BriSCEV and President of ISCEV.
-Her main research areas are pre- and peri-natal influences on children’s vision, reference data, patient-friendly visual electrophysiology, digital vision tests and tele-ophthalmology.
+Ruth is a Consultant Clinical Scientist at the Royal Hospital for Children in Glasgow, UK, specialising in paediatric physiological measurement She runs the paediatric visual electrophysiology service and develops devices and services across ophthalmology, audiology, respiratory, ENT and neonatology.
+She is President of the International Society for Clinical Electrophysiology of Vision (ISCEV) and Secretary of its British chapter, BriSCEV.
+She is an Honorary Associate Professor at the University of Glasgow.
+Her research areas are pre- and peri-natal influences on children’s vision, patient-friendly visual electrophysiology, digital vision tests and tele-ophthalmology, reference data, and home-based apnoea monitoring.

 Dorothy is a Consultant Clinical Scientist specialising in Paediatric Visual Electrophysiology at Great Ormond Street Hospital for Children in London UK where she is director of the Tony Kriss Visual Electrophysiology Unit.
 She has been ISCEV Director of Education since 2014 and thoroughly enjoys working with and learning from many talented educators across the globe.
 Dorothy is Chair of BriSCEV, the UK professional body for visual electrophysiology, which has helped establish a UK training programme in Ophthalmic Vision Sciences for visual electrophysiology.